Social and environmental impact of palm oil: Sustainability

 At least 17.4% of palm oil fruit produced globally in 2016 complied with voluntary sustainability standards such as the Roundtable on Sustainable Palm Oil, Rainforest Alliance, and organic.

 The Roundtable on Sustainable Palm Oil (RSPO), founded in 2004, works to promote the production of sustainably sourced palm oil through involvement with growers, processors, food companies, investors and NGOs.
 Beginning in 2008, palm oil that meets RSPO introduced standards has been designated "certified sustainable palm oil" (CSPO).
 Within two years of implementation, CSPO-designated palm oil comprised 7 percent of the global palm oil market.
 As of October 2012, 12 percent of palm oil has been certified by the RSPO.
 However, in the first year of CSPO certification only 30 percent of sustainable oil was marketed as CSPO.

 In The Economist in 2010, the RSPO was criticized for not setting standards for greenhouse-gas emissions for plantations and because its members account for only 40 percent of palm oil production.
 In a 2007 report, Greenpeace was critical of RSPO-member food companies saying that they are "dependent on suppliers that are actively engaged in deforestation and the conversion of peatlands".

 Following a contribution of $1 billion from Norway, in May 2010, Indonesia announced a two-year suspension on new agreements to clear natural forests and peatlands.
 Additionally, Indonesia announced plans to create its own organization similar to the RSPO, which, as a government certification system, will introduce mandatory regulation for all Indonesian palm oil producers.

 In 2011, Malaysia began developing a national certification, the "Malaysia sustainable palm oil" (MSPO) certification, to improve involvement in sustainable palm oil production nationwide.
 The certification program, aimed at small and medium-sized producers, is expected to be launched in 2014.
 Malaysia has initiated its own environmental assessment on oil palm industry based on Life Cycle Assessment (LCA) approaches.
 LCA has been applied to assess the environmental impact of production of oil palm seedlings, oil palm fresh fruit bunches, crude palm oil, crude palm kernel oil and refined palm oil.
 The assessment on downstream industries such as bio-diesel, was also conducted.

 In July 2020 scientists show via detailed analysis of satellite images that certified "sustainable" palm oil production resulted in deforestation of tropical forests of Sumatra and Borneo and endangered mammals' habitat degradation in the past 30 years.

+A 2024 study by the Research Institute for Sustainable Excellence and Leadership questioned the applicability of general indirect land use change (ILUC) assumptions to Malaysian palm oil.
+The study argued that such assessments often overlook Malaysia's specific land governance and agricultural policies, potentially overstating ILUC impacts.
+It called for more localized, evidence-based evaluations of palm oil's environmental footprint in the Malaysian context.